IDMNYU/CreativeCodingFall2021_KatherineBennett/Syllabus.md

 • If you have some extenuating need to be outside of class (special doctor's appointment, religious observations, medical issues, etc etc), please contact Deanna Rayment at (deanna.rayment@nyu.edu, 646.997.3046).
 They are the Coordinator of Student Advocacy and Compliance.
 They are there to support you.

 ## Contacting Me
-[Slack]() Direct Message is the preferred initial contact.
+[Slack](creativecodin-xla8578.slack.com) DIRECT MESSAGE is the preferred initial contact.
 Otherwise you may email me (katherine.bennett@nyu.edu), most especially if it is time urgent/sensitive.
 Direct message is suitable for short questions (to answers that cannot be found in the syllabus), to set up appointments, or to notify me about being late or absent. *If it's something time sensitive, do email me.*

 For matters longer than 5 sentences, please direct message me to make an appointment.
 This is the proper way to address longer questions, issues, to ask me about an assignment, review a grade you received, or to discuss other matters.
 If you send me a super long message, I am simply going to respond by asking you to meet with me synchronously to resolve the matter.
 I will not resolve matters asynchronously.
 Period.